Back to FAQS

 KJV

-The key words in this passage are "in Judah" No descendant of Jeconiah will ever sit on the throne of David and rule from Jerusalem which was in Judah.
+The key words in this passage are "in Judah" By direct edict of God Himself, no descendant of Jeconiah will ever sit on the throne of David and rule from Jerusalem which was in Judah.
 Jesus was a descendant of Jeconiah from both the lineage of Joseph and Mary.
 The lineages of Joseph and Mary crossed paths through Zorobabel, who was the great grandson of Jeconiah.
 Matthew traced the lineage of Jesus through Joseph.

 Matthew 1:11-13